Mount Lofty

 Mount Lofty (34°58′S 138°42′E, elevation 710 m AHD) is the highest point in the southern Mount Lofty Ranges.
 It is located about 15 km east of the Adelaide city centre, within the Cleland National Park in the Adelaide Hills area of South Australia.

 The mountain's summit has panoramic views of the city and the Adelaide plains to the west, and of the Picadilly Valley to the east.
 It is also popular destination for international tourists, as well as for cyclists coming up the old Mount Barker Road through Eagle on the Hill, and for walkers from Waterfall Gully.
+During winter, hail and sleet regularly occur on the mountain, and occasionally small dustings of light snow.

 History

 Aboriginal significance

 The adjacent peaks of Mount Lofty and Mount Bonython form a prominent landmark visible across the Adelaide Plains, known to the local Kaurna people as Yuridla, 'two-ears', part of the body of an ancestral being called Nganu.
 This Kaurna name has been preserved in its anglicised form as the name of the nearby town of Uraidla.